Select the right hospital

 We are a level 2 Neonatal Unit in the Eastern Region.
 Our unit has 17 cots and provides care for babies who require intensive, high dependency and special care during the newborn period.

-The unit has a dedicated team of nurses and doctors specialized in the care of the premature or newborn babies who require additional support.
+The unit has a dedicated team of nurses and doctors specialised in the care of the premature or newborn babies who require additional support.
 As a team we aim to deliver family centred care.
 Parents are encouraged to become as involved as possible in the care of their baby.
 We will discuss the care and treatment your baby requires and are happy to answer any questions you may have.

 The medical team carries out a ward round at around 9.30am every day, so your baby will be seen by a Paediatrican and the nursing team.
 You are welcome to attend ward round when you baby is being seen and ask any questions.
 The ward round is confidential so other parents will be given head phones or asked to leave the nursery when the team are reviewing your baby.
 If you wish to speak to doctor at any time please ask a member of staff.
 Please respect the privacy of other babies and families on the Neonatal Unit.